jaeddy/labMtg_dec2015/index.md

 > + Reliability of Trinity assembly: does read length affect accuracy?
 > + Other parameters?
 Worth reinvestigating things the effect of trimming, duplicate filtering, etc. now that pipeline is in different form
+> + Making code more useful to others: collaborative repo, `R` package?
+> + Improving visualization: from high level ideas to JS customization

 ---